 This working paper documents the ICAO ASWG TSG discussion on the ETSI LS presented in ASWG TSG WP3-30 and proposes a response for the SP Secretary.
 Additional information may be necessary to respond to the questions in the LS.
 The TSG request for additional information will be provided to the SP Secretary to coordinate with the Frequency Spectrum Management Panel (FSMP) Secretary to assist in formally responding to the ETSI LS.
 This work is related to Action Item ASWG/3-26.

-Introduction

-ICAO received a liaison Statement from ETSI that requests ICAO explain reasons for their perceived differences between the ICAO Annex 10 SARPs and ITU-R radio regulations (RR).

-The TSG is requested to provide some clarifications on some points they make to assist in their development of European standards for primary and secondary radars.

-This effort in the TSG is related to Action Item ASWG/3-26 in that the ETSI LS concerns standards for aeronautical surveillance and collision avoidance systems that are used to protect ICAO and non-ICAO standardized radio equipment.

-ETSI questions:

 That the ETSI radar sub-group is correct in assuming that there are no regulatory provisions within ICAO relevant to the definition of transmit and receive parameters for primary radar?

-Proposed TSG response:
+ICAO response:

-ICAO doesn't maintain equipment requirements in the SARPs for primary radar, however aeronautical surveillance subject matter experts that participate in the SP have indicated that aeronautical primary surveillance radars are well represented in ITU-R Recommendations.
+ICAO Standards and Recommended Practices (SARPS) are designed to maintain interoperability such that equipment on an aircraft from one country can communicate with similar equipment in another country.
+Such interoperability is not required for primary radar functions, and as a result ICAO doesn't maintain equipment requirements in the SARPs for primary radar.
 ICAO does, however, maintain guidance materials, such as ICAO Doc 9924, Aeronautical Surveillance Manual, and ICAO Doc 9718, Handbook on Radio Frequency Spectrum Requirements for Civil Aviation.
+In addition, while various radars have differing design requirements based on their operational applications, parameters for aeronautical radars are contained in a number of ITU-R Recommendations.

 That the transmitter parameters for Mode A/C transmitters are contained in section 3.1.1 whilst those for Mode S are contained in Section 3.1.2 of Volume IV of Annex 10?

-Proposed TSG response:
+ICAO response:

 Yes, those are the appropriate sections of the SARPs for the secondary surveillance radar (SSR) and transponder.